wp-plugins/lightbox-plus/readme.txt

 * Added replacement shortcode gallery method to allow Lightbox Plus to work with shortcode galleries called via the `echo do_shortcode('[gallery link="file" size="thumbnail"]');` method in templates.
  * Replacement shortcode gallery function automatically adds `rel="lightbox"` or `class="cboxModal"` as selected in options.
 * Added code to automatically cleanup doubled title tags from shortcode galleries.
-* Added quicklinks to the plugin listing on the plugin page.
+* Added quick links to the plugin listing on the plugin page.
 * Some minor UI tweaks to the admin page.

 = 1.6.1 =
 * Fixed IE display issues for elegant and shadowed themes.
  * Should now correctly grab path to images for IE 6/7/8
-* Re-added additional simple styles blue, green, grey, purple, red, teal, yellow in addition to balck and white
+* Re-added additional simple styles blue, green, grey, purple, red, teal, yellow in addition to black and white
   * Fixed prev/next buttons in simple styles to only display when cursor hovers over left or right of image.

 = 1.6 =
 * Added the much requested feature for Lightbox Plus to work with WordPress' built in gallery
  * Added checkbox to select whether to use with WP built in gallery.
-* Updated LightBox Plus to use new version of ColorBox
+* Updated Lightbox Plus to use new version of ColorBox
 * Updated ColorBox to version 1.3.1 with the following changes
   * Removed the IE-only stylesheets and conditional comments.
 All CSS is handled by a single CSS file for all examples.
   * Removed user-agent sniffing from the js and replaced it with feature detection.
 This will allow correct rendering for visitors masking their agent type.